bpstahlman/nvim-treeclimber/README.md

   -- **Note: You can also disable unwanted regions by setting the corresponding key(s) `false`.
   -- E.g., to disable all but the primary selection region (TreeClimberHighlight)...
   --   highlights = {
-  --     TreeClimberSiblingBoundary = false, TreeClimberSibling = false,
+  --     TreeClimberSiblingStart = false, TreeClimberSibling = false,
   --     TreeClimberParent = false, TreeClimberParentStart = false
   --   }
   ---@alias HSLUVHighlight {bg: HSLUV?, fg: HSLUV?, ctermbg: HSLUV?, ctermfg: HSLUV?}